 If you’re at an MMI station which involves a role play, the word ’empathy’ should be lighting up in your head.
 This is key to any role play you do: you have to respond to whatever the actor is saying, pick up on non-verbal cues, and make sure you show that you can empathise with their situation by using the simplest of phrases, such as “I understand why you are feeling this way.”

-Remind yourself that the sole reason you’re being interviewed is not to judge you on your medical knowledge, but to get an idea as to whether you have the right motivation and drive to see yourself through a five-year medical programme and then years of training following that.
-Show that you’re interested and that you’re super excited at the prospect of studying medicine – that’s what they really want to see!
+Remind yourself that the sole reason you’re being interviewed is not to judge you on your Medical knowledge, but to get an idea as to whether you have the right motivation and drive to see yourself through a five-year Medical programme and then years of training following that.
+Show that you’re interested and that you’re super excited at the prospect of studying Medicine – that’s what they really want to see!

 Simple things such as entering your interview with a smile will make sure you give a good impression.
 If you feel it’s appropriate you could maybe add a firm handshake to that.
-And then leave the room or station thanking the interviewer for their time.
+And then leave the station thanking the interviewer for their time.